 - Mr. Makokera is a well-known face across Africa and has worked as journalist, television anchor, producer and conference presenter for over 20 years.

-- Throughout his career as presenter and anchor, he has travelled widely across the continent and held exclusive interviews with some of Africa’s most important leaders, like Kofi Annan, Nelson Mandela, Thabo Mbeki or Muammar Gaddafi.
+- Throughout his career as presenter and anchor, he has travelled widely across the continent and held exclusive interviews with some of Africa’s most important leaders, such as Kofi Annan, Nelson Mandela, Thabo Mbeki and Muammar Gaddafi.

-- Guests on his shows have also included numerous top officials of the African Union, as well as other government ministers, top business leaders and Africa experts from across the globe.
+- Guests on his shows have also included numerous top officials from the African Union, as well as other government ministers, top business leaders and experts on Africa from across the globe.

-- Over the years he has moderated a large number of high-level discussions for various organisations and governments related to politics and diplomacy.
+- Over the years, he has moderated a large number of high-level discussions for various organizations and governments related to politics and diplomacy.

-- Daniel worked for the South African Broadcasting Corporation (SABC) for 7 years, becoming the main presenter of its international channel SABC Africa.
+- Daniel worked for the South African Broadcasting Corporation (SABC) for 7 years, becoming the main presenter on its international channel, SABC Africa.

 - He trained as a journalist, and holds a diploma in both electronic and print media.
 He also holds a BA in international studies and diplomacy.
 He was born in Zimbabwe and is a South African citizen.

 - See profile

 Discover all of the Water Series events

 Climate change, pollution and population growth challenge the availability and quality of water worldwide.
 In this context, which is magnified by the current situation, innovative technologies such as Big Data and Artificial Intelligence can play a very important role.